jitendrakyadav/pgmsolutions/readme.txt

 /*** Create and publish a package to Packagist ***/ Using GitHub(github.com), Packagist(packagist.org) and Composer one can contribute with PHP community by creating packages.
 Composer is a package manager for PHP.
 We can use packages the community developed and we can contribute with our packages too.
-Here, we will see, how to create a project/package, install Composer("install composer" means just to create composer.json file for the package) inside it and send to Packagist, from where others developers can use it inside their projects.
+Here, we will see, how to create a project/package, install Composer inside it("install composer inside it" means just to create composer.json file for the package) and send to Packagist, from where other developers can use it inside their projects.
 1. Creating a package:
 	a.
 Create a blabk hello-world directory & go to inside it.
 	b.
 We can keep our source-code files here but advised to create a directory "hello-world/src" and put our code there.